go-while/nntp-mongodb-storage/README.md

 - The worker then inserts the article into the MongoDB collection and logs relevant information such as raw size, compressed size (if applied), and the success or failure of the insertion.

-## MongoWorker_Delete
+## mongoWorker_Delete

-MongoWorker_Delete is responsible for deleting articles from the specified MongoDB collection.
+mongoWorker_Delete is responsible for deleting articles from the specified MongoDB collection.

-- By using multiple MongoWorker_Delete instances concurrently (controlled by DelWorker), the system efficiently handles article deletions from the MongoDB database, particularly useful for large datasets or frequently changing data.
+- By using multiple mongoWorker_Delete instances concurrently (controlled by DelWorker), the system efficiently handles article deletions from the MongoDB database, particularly useful for large datasets or frequently changing data.
 - The worker initializes and establishes a connection to the MongoDB database before starting the deletion process.
 - Upon receiving an article hash from the Mongo_Delete_queue, the worker proceeds to delete it from the MongoDB collection and logs the relevant information.

-## MongoWorker_Reader
+## mongoWorker_Reader

-MongoWorker_Reader is responsible for handling read requests to retrieve articles from the MongoDB database.
+mongoWorker_Reader is responsible for handling read requests to retrieve articles from the MongoDB database.

-- By launching multiple MongoWorker_Reader instances concurrently (controlled by GetWorker), articles can be retrieved in parallel, reducing read times.
+- By launching multiple mongoWorker_Reader instances concurrently (controlled by GetWorker), articles can be retrieved in parallel, reducing read times.
 - Before starting the reading process, the worker initializes and establishes a connection to the MongoDB database.
 - The worker listens to the Mongo_Reader_queue for read requests, each represented as a `MongoReadRequest` struct containing article hashes (`Msgidhashes`) and a return channel (`RetChan`) for sending back the retrieved articles.
 - Upon receiving a read request, the worker queries the MongoDB collection to retrieve the corresponding articles (in compressed form) based on the provided article hashes (`Msgidhashes`).